infor-design/enterprise/docs/TESTING.md

 It also maybe include regression testing, which is a type of software testing which verifies that software which was previously developed and tested still performs the same way after it was changed or interfaced with other software.
   - Screen Shots
-    We are utilizing a plugin to aide with the collection, and analysis of screenshots.
+     - We are utilizing a plugin to aide with the collection, and analysis of screenshots.
 On Chrome only currently, we capture screenshots, and compare them to a baseline(most current and valid) screenshots
+     - The tool will capture screenshots, and save the screenshots to the `../.tmp/actual/` directory.
+If the screenshot is valid, and can then be moved to the baseline directory where it should be committed, and saved in the git repository.

 ## Running and Debugging Tests
 Run just the api spec, for debugging with Chrome.
 For debugging use statements in the unit tests, and open Chrome DevTools